Home » EFT Articles » Variations to Basic EFT » Touch and Breath (TAB) Method (Article)

 Touch and Breathe (TAB) is a very interesting variation of EFT (and of TFT – Thought Field Therapy) developed by psychologist, Dr. John Diepold.
 It involves lightly touching and holding each comfort spot as you say your Reminder Phrase, rather than tapping on it.
 It is just as effective as the standard tapping used in EFT.

-I find that people who prefer a more leisurely, thoughtful, somewhat meditative approach when doing EFT, may prefer this variation, while those of a more active temperament, or people who feel agitated or who need to move rapidly and “get out energy”, or people who may be depressed and need the stimulation which they may get from tapping, will often prefer the standard tapping method which you learned on the Introduction to EFT DVDs.
+I find that people who prefer a more leisurely, thoughtful, somewhat meditative approach when doing EFT, may prefer this variation, while those of a more active temperament, or people who feel agitated or who need to move rapidly and “get out energy”, or people who may be depressed and need the stimulation which they may get from tapping, will often prefer the standard tapping method which you learned from the First Steps in EFT video.

 Gary Craig, the founder of EFT, uses the tapping method and teaches it.
 He is a very active high-energy person.
 However, Gary certainly approves of people using the TAB method if it works better for them, and I also approve.